braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::tip[**Logical Structure of the Proof via Invariant Normalization**]

-The derivation of Quantized Electric Charge proceeds through a rigorous mapping of global topological invariants to conserved quantum numbers.
+The derivation of Quantized Electric Charge proceeds through a mapping of global topological invariants to conserved quantum numbers.
 This approach validates that charge is a measure of the braid's total torsion, independent of the particle's mass or generation.

 First, we isolate the **Writhe Invariant** by defining the total writhe $w(\beta)$ as a conserved quantity under local updates.
 We demonstrate that while local moves can shuffle twist between ribbons, they cannot alter the net sum without a forbidden global surgery, securing charge conservation.